 Midterm and/or final exam information: A mandatory comprehensive final exam consisting of all information presented in the course will also be administered.
-You will have access to this exam starting on Wednesday, December 7th - Final Exam.
+You will have access to this exam starting on Monday, October 3rd - October 7th - Final Exam.
 The exam will be online and open book.
-The access will begin at 12:00 AM and it will close at 11:59 PM.
+The access will begin at 12:00 AM on 10/3, and it will close at 11:59 PM on 10/7.